Hair Transplant Scars

 The Legacy Of Surgery

-Scalp micropigmentation was originally developed as a technique to hide scars from hair transplant surgery and head trauma.
+Scalp micropigmentation was originally developed as a cosmetic technique.
 As our understanding of SMP has evolved, so too have the incredible results we are able to achieve for the concealment of all kinds of scars.
-Today, the most common requests are for the concealment of FUT and FUE hair transplant scars, neurosurgery scars, burns, birthmarks and accident scars.
+Today, the most common requests are for the concealment of FUT and FUE hair transplant scars, neurosurgery scars, burns, birthmarks, and accident scars.

 Scalp micropigmentation uses hundreds of tiny pigment deposits to blend scar tissue with the surrounding hair and skin, making the scars much less visible.
 Most of our clients choose to shave their heads at this stage, although this is not strictly necessary in all cases, so if you wish to keep your hair at a longer length, you may be able to do so.